Nominosuchus

-Nominosuchus is a genus of protosuchian-grade crocodylomorph.
-It is known from several specimens discovered in ancient lake deposits of the Tithonian-age Upper Jurassic Tsagaantsav Formation, southwestern Mongolia.
+Nominosuchus is a genus of protosuchian-grade crocodyliform.
+It is known from several specimens discovered in ancient lake deposits of the Tithonian-age Upper Jurassic Ulan Malgait Formation, southwestern Mongolia.
 The type specimen is PIN 4174/4, a partial skull.
 Nominosuchus was not large; its skull length is estimated at 60 mm.
 It was similar to Shartegosuchus, and is assigned to the same family (Shartegosuchidae).
 Nominosuchus was described in 1996 by Mikhail Efimov, and the type species is N. matutinus.